-Celiac disease can cause bloating, weight loss and diarrhea.
-Although many conditions can cause this.
-It can lead to malnourishment of your brain, nervous system, skeleton and vital organs.
-Many of those affected by celiac disease don’t even know it.
-Often, they attribute the symptoms to other causes.
-Sometimes, their doctors don’t consider celiac disease.
-Our doctors are top NYC GI doctors (gastroenterologists) and they consider every possibility when weighing the evidence.
-If celiac disease is suspected, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan and to exclude a serious illness or condition.
+Celiac disease can cause bloating, weight loss, and diarrhea.
+However, many conditions can cause this.
+It can lead to malnourishment of your brain, nervous system, skeleton, and vital organs.
+Many of those affected by the celiac disease don’t even know it.
+They often attribute the symptoms to other causes.
+Sometimes, their doctors don’t consider a celiac disease.
+Our doctors are top NYC GI doctors (gastroenterologists), and when weighing the evidence, they consider every possibility.
+If celiac disease is suspected, you should always be evaluated by a physician for an accurate diagnosis and treatment plan, as well as to rule out any serious illness or condition.

 Symptoms of Celiac Disease